Ratings Key (0-10)

 These ruin bars are becoming steadily more gentrified and middle class (I wouldn’t consider Ankert or Mazel Tov to be true ruin pubs for example) but there are so many options out there (new, more alternative venues are appearring) that you can stick to the very best.
 The scene itself is vibrant, and the atmosphere at the venues is fantastic on a warm evening, so very different from a night out in any other country or city and helps turn Budapest into perhaps the number one city destination in Europe.
 I would suggest the time to go is now before it gets any more gentrified and touristy.

-Outside of Budapest’s ruin bars and craft ale bars, expect very many plain, down to earth and slightly smokey farty old corner bars and drab cafés in the rest of the country all serving really terrible lagers.
+Outside of Budapest’s ruin bars and craft ale bars, and the odd sparkling sorozo or presszo here and there, expect very many plain, down to earth and slightly smokey farty old corner bars and drab cafés in the rest of the country all serving really terrible lagers.
 There may even be a need for you to venture into Irish bars just for respite, but don’t entirely lose faith there are – if you keep studiously researched – some interesting curios and gems out there that just had to be different.